NethermindEth/Forta-Agents/CompoundV3-Bots/Timelock-Transaction-Executions-Monitor/README.md

-In the case a proposal's parameters simply could not be found with the current parameters, since it requires fetching `ProposalCreated` entries from previous blocks, a bot log will be emitted for debugging, so in the case of a `COMP2-6-3` finding it would be desirable to check the bot logs.
+In the case a proposal's parameters simply could not be found with the current parameters, since it requires fetching `ProposalCreated` entries from previous blocks, a bot log will be emitted for debugging, so in the case of a `COMP2-6-3` finding it would be desirable to check the bot logs. `COMP2-6-2` findings are omitted in this situation.

 The bridge receiver addresses, as well as additional parameters for each network can be configured in the `agent.config.ts` file.